vipulnaik/diet-exercise-health/logs/vision-checklist-log.md

 ## 2024-10-17

-- Functional short distance vision test (computer reading): Try the exercise in https://humanbenchmark.com/tests/typing at 25% magnification and the usual eye-to-screen distance (20 to 40 inches)
+- Functional short distance vision test (computer reading): Try the exercise in https://humanbenchmark.com/tests/typing at 25% magnification and the usual eye-to-screen distance (17 to 25 inches, usually 20 to 23 inches)
   - [x] Both eyes at 25% magnification (threshold of 70 wpm on at least one of three attempts)
     - First score of 53 wpm was on a very unfamiliar passage; next two scores of 80 wpm and 79 wpm were more consistent with expectations
   - [x] Left eye only (right eye closed) at 75% magnification (threshold of 80 wpm on at least one of three attempts)
     - I think I scored around 89 wpm
   - [x] Right eye only (left eye closed) at 75% magnification
     - I think I scored around 94 wpm
-- Functional slightly-longer distance vision test: Read vaseline and supplement bottle texts (40 to 60 inches)
+- Functional slightly-longer distance vision test: Read vaseline and supplement bottle texts (30 to 35 inches)
   - [x] Both eyes
     - I was able to read supplement facts at about 40-60 inches, and the supplement name at 60-80 incues
   - [x] Left eye only